-There was a terrorist attack with bombs exploding at eight different locations around the country on 21st April 2019 and investigations commenced country wide upon the guidance provided by the specialized agencies including Sri Lanka Police, Armed-forces and Intelligence Agencies.
+There was a terrorist attack with bombs exploding at eight different locations around the country on 21st April 2019 and investigations commenced country wide upon the guidance provided by specialized agencies including Sri Lanka Police, Armed-forces and Intelligence Agencies.

-The law enforcement authorities through the above information from time to time had identified a number of persons whom they had suspected as having connections to the aforesaid bomb explosions.
+The law enforcement authorities through the above information from time-to-time had identified a number of persons whom they had suspected as having connections to the aforesaid bomb explosions.
 Accordingly, the Officer-in-Charge of Horowpathana Police Station had requested, from the Senior Superintendent of Police of Anuradhapura, permission to arrest five suspects in terms of the PTA.
 This letter has been produced marked 1R1 and this letter contains names of 5 persons.
 Pursuant to this letter the SSP Anuradhapura has granted permission for the Officer-in-Charge of Horowpathana Police Station to arrest these suspects under the PTA.
 Thus, it was pursuant to this permission that Horowpathana Police had arrested the Petitioner on 24th May 2019.

 Horowpathana Police Station had recorded a statement from the Petitioner on 25th May 2019.
-Perusal of the statement of the Petitioner reveals that the Police had questioned him with regard to his connections to a person named Abu Bakr; his activities in relation to an Arabic school run by Abu Bakr; his possible connections with a person called Zaharan, etc.
+Perusal of the statement of the Petitioner reveals that the Police had questioned him with regard to his connections to a person named Abu Bakr; his activities in relation to an Arabic school run by Abu Bakr; his possible connections with a person called Zaharan; his participation in a lecture conducted at a mosque belonging to the terrorist organization known as Thowheed Jamath, etc.